MichaelCurrin/learn-to-code/en/topics/shell/Bash/tutorials/bash_settings_files.md

 From article [here](https://serverfault.com/questions/261802/what-are-the-functional-differences-between-profile-bash-profile-and-bashrc).

 ## Terms

 - *login shell* - When you login with username and password directly on the machine or you connect remotely via SSH.
-- *subshell* - When you start a new shell process in the current shell. e.g. when you type `bash` or `/bin/bash` in the console.
+- *Subshell* - When you start a new shell process in the current shell. e.g. when you type `bash` or `/bin/bash` in the console.

 ## User files

 ### Purpose

+- `.bashrc` - Configure bash interactive shell usage.
 - `.profile` - One time setup for shell, not `bash` specific - this existed before bash.
 Contains environment variables like `PATH`.
-- `.bashrc` - Configure bash interactive shell usage.
 - `.bash_profile` - Can be used to load `.profile` and `.bashrc`. e.g.
     ```bash